 With the perfect Winter climate, no wonder many cycling enthusiasts take a Winter break to Gran Canaria.
 With hundreds of miles of smooth roads and steep hill climbs, not to mention the “Valley of the Tears” (VOTT) it is an ideal place to train and keep fit.
 Therefore taking your bike or bicycle is essential.

-Firstly check out how much your usual airline company charges to take a bike or other sport equipment.
+Firstly, check out how much your usual airline company charges to take a bike or other sports equipment.
 Then make a comparison with other companies that fly to Gran Canaria Airport.
-You will notice that each airlines price for bringing a bicycle varies greatly.
+You will notice that each airline’s price for bringing a bicycle varies greatly.
 It is certainly worth shopping around as this could save you quite some money.

 All airlines insist that a bicycle be packed securely for transit.
 Bags specifically for bikes are available from various retailers.
 They vary in price and design.
 However, you must detach your pedals and turn the handlebars inwards to make them compact.
 In fact, it is best to remove the front wheel and certainly make sure the gears are well protected.
 It is advised that you deflate the bike tyres so the changing air pressure does not cause damage to the tyres in transit.

 Whichever bag you choose, it is recommended that you protect all of the frame with sponge padding.
 This is cheap and can be bought at any DIY store.